Anthony Mann: 1959–1964: Widescreen films

-Later films (1965–1967)
+1965–1967: Later films

 In March 1963, Mann and producer S. Benjamin Fisz had reportedly begun development on The Unknown Battle, a historic re-telling of Norwegian resistance soldier Knut Haukelid's sabotage mission to prevent Nazi Germany from developing an atomic bomb during World War II.
 Barzman had been hired to write the script, with Allied Artists as a distributor.
 By February 1964, Boyd and Elke Sommer had been hired to portray the leading roles.
 However, in July, Kirk Douglas was hired to portray the lead role.
 In his memoir, Douglas accepted the role after receiving an unexpected phone call from Mann, fulfilling his earlier promise that he "owed" him a film.
 The film was then re-titled The Heroes of Telemark (1965).

 In October 1966, Mann was announced to direct and produce the spy thriller A Dandy in Aspic (1968) for Columbia Pictures.
 By December, filming was set to begin in February 1967 where it would film on location in Austria, Germany, and London.
-At the time of his death, Mann was contemplating a Western film loosely adapted from King Lear, with sons replacing the daughters.
+At the time of his death, Mann was developing three projects: a Western film titled The King, which was loosely adapted from King Lear, with sons replacing the daughters; The Donner Pass, a film about pioneers trekking to the Donner Pass; and The Canyon, a film about a young Native American becoming a Brave.

 Personal life and death

 In 1936, Mann married Mildred Kenyon, who worked as a clerk at a Macy's department store in New York City.
-The marriage produced two children, Toni (b.
-1938) and Nina (b.
-1944).
+The marriage produced two children, Anthony and Nina.
 The couple divorced in 1956.
 A year later, Mann married actress Sara Montiel, who had starred in Serenade (1956).
 In 1963, the marriage was annulled in Madrid.
 His third marriage was to Anna Kuzko, a ballerina formerly with Sadler's Wells, who had one son named Nicholas.

 On April 29, 1967, Mann died from a heart attack in his hotel room in Berlin.
-At the time of his death, he had spent the last two weeks filming A Dandy in Aspic.
+He had spent the two weeks prior to his death filming A Dandy in Aspic.
 The film was completed by the film's star Laurence Harvey.
-For his contribution to the motion picture industry, Anthony Mann has a star on the Hollywood Walk of Fame at 6229 Hollywood Boulevard.
+For his contribution to the motion picture industry, he has a star on the Hollywood Walk of Fame at 6229 Hollywood Boulevard.